- Latin name

 Distribution: Found throughout Europe and central Asia, as far north as northern Finland, east into eastern Russia, and south into the Mediterranean, although absent from Portugal and all but northern reaches of Spain.
 Present throughout England, Wales, and Scotland, although distribution is patchy in the far north and west.
 Found in Listowel, County Kerry in the Republic of Ireland during 1964, having apparently been deliberately introduced (possibly from Germany as early as 1920s) and now established in south-west of the country.

 Habitat: Inhabits wide range of habitats including woodland (deciduous, mature coniferous and, in Europe, taiga), mixed farmland, and scrub.
 Sometimes found in fenland and bogs, although generally seems to prefer drier areas.
 Also found in areas with high herb growth, banks and hedges such as railway embankments, road verges, riverbanks, parkland and sometimes rural gardens.
+The Mammal Society, in their 2018 review, estimated the the preferred habitats being broadleaf woodland (accounting for 39% of records) and urban parks and gardens (22%), with dwarf shrub heath such as heather moorland being least favourable (4%).
 Their requirement for fairly dense ground cover makes them less common in city gardens than wood mice.

 Sexing: Impossible to determine sex without handling and, even then, the anal-genital distance not necessarily accurate method.
 One study of Mediterranean voles found anywhere from 15-100% of males were mis-sexed based on external anatomy vs. molecular analysis.

-Activity: Active by day and night, although dawn and dusk peaks and more diurnal during winter.
-Voles often seem to exhibit a 2-6 hour activity rhythm.
-Voles do not hibernate and during periods of heavy snow cover they remain active in subnivean zone, moving around in a series of tunnels and pockets under the snow.
-Voles move with a quick "darting" run, readily distinguishable from the hop of the wood mouse, and can climb well (males particularly) to reach fruit and seeds.
-Bank voles may move comparatively large distances, covering several hundred metres; 930 m (0.6 mi.) recorded for males during breeding season.
+Activity: More likely to be seen during the day than wood mice, bank voles are active by day and night.
+Voles often seem to exhibit a 2-6 hour activity rhythm, with dawn and dusk peaks frequently reported - an increase in diurnal activity is recorded during winter, particularly during heavy ground frosts.
+Bank voles do not hibernate, and during periods of heavy snow cover they remain active in subnivean zone, moving around in a series of tunnels and pockets under the snow.
+Voles move with a quick "darting" run, readily distinguishable from the hop of the wood mouse, and can climb very well (males particularly) to reach fruit and seeds.
+Bank voles may move comparatively large distances, covering several hundred metres; one males was recorded travelling 930 m (0.6 mi.) during breeding season.

 Territory/Home Range: Size varies widely according to habitat, age, sex, and season, ranging from ca. 380 to 7,300 sq-m (0.09-1.8 acre); ca. 1,400 sq-m (0.35 acre) seems typical in deciduous woodland.
 Female ranges are exclusive during breeding season but overlap outside of this, while those of males are larger and overlap with both sexes year-round.
 Females may allow daughters to live, but not breed, in their home range.
 Defence of territory has been documented in captivity, but seems rare in the wild where mutual avoidance appears to prevail.
-A largely sedentary species that's highly faithful to a given site (especially females) with a strong homing ability up to ca. 700m (0.4 mi.) outside their home range.
+A largely sedentary species that's highly faithful to a given site (especially females), probably staying within ~50 m (164 ft.) of the nest, and with a strong homing ability up to about 700 m (0.4 mi.) outside their home range.
 Creates a shallow subterranean nest with a radiating tunnel network leading to multiple entrances, often among tree roots or under logs.
 The nest is ball-shaped and composed of locally available materials, particularly grass, leaves, and moss.

-Diet and Feeding: Primarily herbivorous with 40-50% of the diet being green leaf matter; a smaller proportion of seed, fruit, and animal matter.
-Dead leaves are eaten, usually during winter, while fungi, roots, flowers, buds, grass, moss and invertebrates (especially insects, earthworms, and slugs) are taken occasionally.
+Diet and Feeding: Primarily herbivorous with 40-50% of the diet being green leaf matter; a smaller proportion of seeds, fruit, and animal matter.
+Dead leaves are eaten, usually during winter, while fungi, roots, flowers, buds, grass, moss, and invertebrates (especially insects, earthworms, and slugs) are taken occasionally.
 Food may be cached (stored) under logs, in leaf litter, and/or in tunnel walls.
-Seeds sometimes carried away in "false cheek pouches", although voles generally feed where the food is found; on the ground, in their burrow system, or in trees/bushes.
-Digestion is high efficient and vole gut anatomy changes to adapt to variations in diet.
+Seeds are sometimes carried away in "false cheek pouches", although voles generally feed where the food is found; on the ground, in their burrow system, or in trees/bushes.
+Digestion is highly efficient and their gut anatomy changes to adapt to seasonal variations in their diet.

-Reproduction: Breeding season in most of UK runs from March/April to September/October, shorter and more intense on some northern islands, but this can be protracted by bountiful food and mild temperatures.
-Bank voles are induced ovulators and females are highly fertile after the first pregnancy.
+Reproduction: Breeding season in most of UK runs from March/April to September/October, being shorter and more intense on some northern islands, but this can be protracted by bountiful food and mild temperatures.
+Bank voles are induced ovulators, meaning there is no regular oestrous cycle because the act of mating triggers ovulation rather than the light-dark ratio, and females are highly fertile after the first pregnancy.
 Breeding nests are built either in their existing burrow system or sometimes tree holes.
-Litters typically consist of 3-5 (max.
-8) pups, each weighing about 2 g (0.07 oz.), born after a 16-20 day gestation.
+Litters typically consist of 3-5 pups, occasionally up to 8, each weighing about 2 g (0.07 oz.), born after a 16-20 day gestation.
 Young will leave the nest for short periods/excursions from around 15 days old.
-Lactation lasts 17-18 days, at which point pups weaned and weigh ca. 10g (0.35 oz.).
-Multiple paternity is common, with one Polish study finding ca. 25% litters had two or more fathers.
-Parental care is provided by female alone, and are pups sexually mature at around 5 wks, although late born pups may not mature until the following spring.
-Most won't breed until about 8 wks old.
+Lactation lasts 17-18 days, at which point the pups weaned and weigh about 10g (0.35 oz.).
+Multiple paternity is common, with one Polish study finding around 25% litters had two or more fathers.
+Parental care is provided by the female alone and are pups sexually mature at around 5 weeks, although late born pups may not mature until the following spring.
+Most voles won't breed until they're at least 8 weeks old.

 Behaviour and Sociality: A broadly gregarious with apparent dominance hierarchy that affects mating chances in males.
 Scent is pivotal in vole society and voles appear able to distinguish individuals of their own race/subspecies (e.g., mainland vs. Skomer) based on odour alone.
 Females recognise the scent of their mate and prefer it over that of unfamiliar individuals.
 High pitched vocalisations made during aggressive encounters and courtship, with experienced males apparently vocalising more then inexperienced ones.
-Respond to bird alarm calls by increasing vigilance.
+There are some observations that the species responds to bird alarm calls by increasing vigilance.
+Intriguingly, Stefan Buczacki mentions that they are commonly troublesome in gardens, being less timid than field voles, and commenting on how it's "the only vole bold enough to come into my house, despite the presence of a cat".
+I know of no known impacts of this species in gardens.

 Predators: Have wide range of predators including cats, foxes, badgers, stoats, weasels, martens, adders, kestrels, buzzards, corvids, and owls.
 Barn and tawny owls are probably their most significant avian predators in Britain.

-Threats: An abundant and adaptable species that is not considered threatened, or granted any specific protection in Britain.
-Data from motorway verge populations suggest the species is susceptible to lead poisoning and agricultural chemicals.
+Threats: An abundant and adaptable species with a stable population that is not considered threatened and, as such, granted no specific protection in Britain.
+Data from motorway verge populations suggest the species is susceptible to lead poisoning and agricultural chemicals, however, and there has been a long-term decline in the quality of hedgerows and associated vegetation in England, the impacts of which are unknown.

 Bibliography